 - Apps and automation: Users can expand the functionality of their Shopify store by adding apps and plugins-from the Shopify marketplace to their existing website.
 You can leverage a range of free and premium apps, all with their own distinctive features.
 Plus, Shopify also offers the “Flow” service to automate aspects of your company’s operation through triggers and workflows.
 This can help you to create a more unified online store.

-Shopify User Reviews
+Shopify Reviews from Real Users

 To gain an understanding of how Shopify has helped individuals build and expand their online businesses, we contacted several users of the ecommerce platform for their insights and feedback.